Stocks extended losses for the sixth straight day on Wednesday as investors worried that a slowing economy could deepen the market's retreat.

 The market's mood soured when Bernanke gave no hint that the central bank would offer a third round of stimulus to an economy losing steam.
 The Beige Book said costlier food and energy prices as well as supply disruptions stemming from Japan's earthquake were taking a toll.

+The S&P 500 was down about 6 percent from its 2011 intraday high hit on May 2nd, but was still up 1.7 percent for the year.
 Stocks have come under pressure recently due to a slew of weak economic data, especially in the labor market.

 Investors are re-pricing the slowdown after Bernanke crystallized it, said Jason L. Ware, senior equity research and trading analyst at Albion Financial Group in Salt Lake City, Utah.